rot256/MIPS-Simulation/README.md

     jumps.S      : Testing branching.

 Our tests are pretty complex - because we were too lazy to test every instruction seperatly.
-All three tests are passed, but this is by no means a garantee that SegfaultSimulator will not live up to its name.
+All three tests are passed, but this is by no means a garantee that SS will not live up to its name.